Ethylene9160/SDM252_CPP_Simulator/sources/CPP_notes.md

 * A class can designate functions/classes as friends.
 Then the friends of a class can access the private members in the same way as the member functions of that class.(C4 p61, `friend`)

 * A **function object** is an object of a class that provides an overloaded instance of the function call operator ().(C4 p69)

+* Mutable：variables modified by `mutable` are allowed to be modified in const member functions(C4 p35)